-Each dormitory is supervised by one Resident Hall Advisor.

-Each evening Sunday through Friday starting at 4:00 PM one security guard begins his/her rounds throughout campus.
+- Each resident hall is supervised by one of four Resident Hall Advisor. - Each evening Sunday through Friday starting at 4:00 PM one security guard begins his/her rounds throughout campus.
 A second begins at 5:00 PM through 1:00 AM.
-As the evening progresses one guard spends a larger portion of his time circulation throughout the halls as well as monitoring other areas of campus.
+As the evening progresses one guard spends a larger portion of his time circulation throughout the halls as well as monitoring other areas of campus. - Three guards work around the clock Monday through Sunday. - The Residence Hall Advisors provide additional coverage Monday- Thursday (4 PM-1 AM), Friday-Saturday (5 PM-2 AM) and Sundays (4 PM-8 PM).